Can I get lab tests and results without a referral?

 Practitioners may advertise that they provide functional medicine and may learn some of the techniques of the practice through coursework and on the job experience, but obtaining certification is critical for best practice.
 Certification in functional medicine is evidence that your provider is committed to mastering the skills and knowledge in delivering high quality functional medicine services.

 What if I’m healthy?
-Can functional medicine or acupuncture still help me?
+Can this help me stay healthy?

 Yes.
 Here in the United States, we tend to seek treatment only when problems arise.
 Functional medicine is well suited to keep you in good health for optimal aging and healthy longevity, and acupuncture has traditionally been used as preventative medicine.
 Maintaining your health is the most important aspect of preventing illness!